|

 - AOC (Appelation d'Origine Contrôlée)

-: guarantees origine, grape variety and production methods
+: guarantees origine, grape variety and production methods.
+AOC is a very strong legal protection

 - Vin de Table : resulting from